 Applications are invited for a postdoctoral fellowship in substance use and associated health harms, including HIV, HCV and overdose.

-Drug use epidemics are fast-evolving and our public health response often lags far behind.
-In 2017 alone, over 70,000 people died of an overdose in the United States and drug use associated HIV outbreaks were identified.
-Technological advances have led to an explosion in the emergence of powerful synthetic substances and improved transport and communication infrastructure facilitates the emergence of drug markets.
-Inequalities, poor mental health services and other social issues contribute to an increased susceptibility to drug use disorders.
+Substance use epidemics are fast-evolving, and our public health response often lags far behind.
+In 2020 alone, over 80,000 people died of an overdose in the United States and substance use associated HIV outbreaks are ongoing.
+The introduction of potent synthetic substances to drug markets across the country, the limited availability of mental health and drug treatment services and pervasive social issues including systemic racism, unemployment and unstable housing contribute to an increased risk of substance use epidemics.
+Many of these factors have been exacerbated during the COVID-19 pandemic increasing the need for preemptive public health responses.

-The project will focus on enhancing public health preparedness to emerging drug use epidemics in the United States.
-Broadly, the goal is to develop dynamic models to predict the risk and spread of emerging drug use epidemics and associated health harms in the United States.
-The models will build on knowledge of individual and community susceptibility to emerging drug use epidemics, and use routine survey data from a range of sources, as well as real time data on changing drug use and market patterns obtained from internet data sources.
+The project will focus on enhancing public health preparedness to emerging substance use epidemics in the United States.
+Broadly, the goal is to develop dynamic models to predict the risk and spread of emerging substance use epidemics and associated health harms in the United States.
+The models will build on knowledge of individual and community susceptibility to emerging substance use epidemics and use routine survey data from a range of sources, as well as real time data on changing substance use and market patterns obtained from qualitative and internet data sources.

 Scholars will benefit from biweekly seminars and trainee sessions on substance use, HIV and related infections, journal clubs, and NIH grant writing circles.
 The team at the IDGPH division is highly interdisciplinary and offers opportunities for collaboration with epidemiologists, clinicians, statisticians, policymakers, legal experts and public health researchers.